-- To study and Identify hardware and software components to build an embedded system. - To demonstrate the interfacing of peripherals with ARM Cortex M series microcontroller. - To understand the key concepts of embedded systems such as I/O, timers, interrupts and interaction with peripheral devices. - To gain knowledge and design of microcontroller based embedded system. - To create a real-time system for particular applications.
+- To study and Identify hardware and software components to build an embedded system. - To demonstrate the interfacing of peripherals with ARM7 Processor. - To understand the key concepts of embedded systems such as I/O, timers, interrupts and interaction with peripheral devices. - To gain knowledge and design of microcontroller based embedded system. - To create a real-time system for particular applications.

-- CO1 Explain the working of ARM Cortex M series microcontroller, FPGA, and raspberry pi.
-(K3) - CO2 - Interface ARM Cortex M series microcontroller, FPGA, and raspberry pi Microcontrollers with external Peripheral devices.
-(K4) - CO3 Handle interrupts for real time control applications using ARM Cortex M series Controller.
+- CO1 Explain the working of ARM Processor, FPGA and raspberry pi.
+(K3) - CO2 Interface ARM7 Processor, FPGA and raspberry pi Microcontrollers with external Peripheral devices.
+(K4) - CO3 Handle interrupts for real time control applications using ARM Processor.
 (K4) - CO4 Generate PWM signals for motor control applications.
 (K4) - CO5 Design and develop interface between controller and device.
 (K4)